tytydraco/yessleep/out/I_worked_at_a_familyrun_funeral_home_but_something_seems_off_about_the_family_Part_2.md

 “You'll get a chance to find out what happened to the last guy that worked here,” Fergal added, his tone devoid of emotion.

+As they opened the lid of the tank, a grossly deformed creature, emerged from the murky water.

+"Let us introduce you to our employee of the month," Patrick said as he let out a devious laugh.

-They pushed me toward an empty tank, but before they could force me inside, I lashed out, kicking Fergal in the knee.
+They pushed me toward the tank, but before they could force me inside, I lashed out, kicking Fergal in the knee.
 He stumbled, loosening his grip on me, and I took the opportunity to break free.
 I bolted for the door, my heart pounding in my chest.

 “Get him!”
 Mr. Eddison’s voice roared from behind me.